This post may contain affiliate links. Read our disclosure policy here.

 How to Freeze Muffins for Later

-You can freeze the uncooked muffin batter or the cooked muffins for later.
-While both methods work, the second one is faster and my favorite!
+You can freeze the uncooked muffin batter or the cooked muffins.
+The second one is faster and my favorite!
 To do this, allow the muffins to cool down and transfer the muffin pan to the freezer for an hour.
 Once frozen, store them in a labeled freezer-safe zip bag for up to 2 months.
 Here are more tips for freezing muffins.
+Reheat in the microwave for 30 seconds to 1 minute.

 Easy Lemon Yogurt Muffins